Tinche/uapi/docs/handlers.md

 ### Returning Multiple Status Codes

-If your handler can return multiple status codes, use a union of _uapi_ response types.
+Use a union of _uapi_ response types and shorthands if your handler can return multiple status codes.

 All responses defined this way will be rendered in the OpenAPI schema.